bhavikajalli/Graph-Analysis-and-Clustering/README.md

 ```
 python evaluation.py <edge_file> <communities_file>
 ```
 The edge_file is the file containing all the edges in the graph.
 The nodes in each edge are seperated by a comma.
+If the graph is unweighted, the weight is given as 1.
 ```
-node1,node2
+node1,node2,weight
-node2,node3
+node2,node3,weight
 ```

 The communities_file has all the nodes along with the cluster number that they belong me.